 - You'll marinate these in soy sauce: for that umami flavour!
 Keep it gluten-free by using tamari, or use coconut aminos for a paleo diet.

 - You'll also add a little dry sherry to the marinade: just a tablespoon adds a little sweetness and balances the saltiness of the tamari.
 No sherry?
 No worries.
 See my list of possible substitutions below.

 - high-heat vegetable oil: I use avocado oil when cooking over high heat.
 Extra-virgin olive oil is not the best oil to use in this recipe.
 For more information and a list of high-heat cooking oils, see this article: The Best Oils for Cooking and Which to Avoid.

-- aromatics: garlic, ginger and green onions (scallions)
+- aromatics: garlic cloves, fresh ginger and green onions (scallions)

-- snow peas: or sugar snap peas, stems removed
+- snow peas: or stringless sugar snap peas

 - bell peppers: red, yellow or orange add bright colours to this dish